Weddings, Baptisms & Funerals

 A. You will firstly need to appoint a funeral director who will then liaise with the clergy on your behalf to agree the date and time of the funeral.
 If you want a particular person from the clergy team to take the service, this should be done before any other funeral arrangements are made to make sure they are available.

 The clergy see the taking of funerals and the comforting of those who mourn as important parts of their work.
-They give a lot of time to visiting families, comforting those who are facing loss, finding out what they want included in the funeral service and helping them to arrange it.
 To arrange the details of the service, the Vicar will make an appointment to meet up with you.
-If they did not know the dead person, then they will ask you to provide details.

 Q6: What does it cost?